-Designer Refers to the firm contracted by the NCDOT to develop the design Designer iteles to the min commacted by the develop the design this document include Department or State.
+Designer Refers to the firm contracted by the NCDOT to develop the design documentation.
+Synonyms used in this document include Design Team.

-Team.

 NCDOT North Carolina Department of Transportation.
-Synonyms used in the independent estimate.

-ICE Independent Cost Estimator or the team responsible for developing

-RFQ Request for Qualification

-SOQ Statement of Qualifications

-LOI Letter of Intent
+Synonyms used in this document include Department or State.
+ICE Independent Cost Estimator or the team responsible for developing the independent estimate.
+RFQ Request for Qualification SOQ Statement of Qualifications LOI Letter of Intent

-DBE Disadvantage Business Enterprise